 Making a blouse is time-consuming.
 It may take up to a couple of months to complete, starting with the conception of an idea for the pattern and color combination.
 Ordering material, cutting, sewing and beadwork follow. „It’s a rigurous duty”, she explains, „the beadwork is done entirely by hand”. „It takes passion and commitment.”

 One of her blouses can require over two pounds of beads.
 Each bead requires individual stitching.
 She uses a homemade fabric purchased from village weavers.
 The blouses, worn at social events, especially by Romanians abroad, are regarded as a source of identity.

 Elena speaks proudly about her family’s legacy. „The long line of family seamstresses spans several generations”, she tells while bringing in a stack of traditional vintage garments passed down from her mother, Solovăstru Veronica.

-There are vintage blouses, lambskin vests, traditional striped woolen skirts with metallic yarn.
+There are vintage peasant blouses with antique embroidery, lambskin vests, traditional striped woolen skirts with metallic yarn.
 My favorite among them, a lambskin coat from 1946.